vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

          membership and then send welcome email
       -  (self-subscribe) `devel-permissions@lists.ubuntu.com
          membership <https://lists.ubuntu.com/mailman/listinfo/devel-permissions>`__
-      -  Private IRC channel access
+      -  Private Matrix room access
       -  List of DMB member IRC nicknames in ubottu's !dmb-ping

 ``    * Can be requested by typing: !no dmb-ping is ``\ \ ``: DMB ping.``